centreon/centreon-archived/doc/en/administration_guide/poller/wizard_add_poller.rst

 .. note::
-    The IP address of the poller is the IP address or the FQDN used to access this poller from the Centreon Central Server.
+    The IP address of the poller is the IP address or the FQDN used to access this poller from the Central Server.

-    The IP address of the Centreon Central Server is the IP address or the FQDN used to access the Centreon Central Server from the poller.
+    The IP address of the Central Server is the IP address or the FQDN used to access the Central Server from the poller.

 If you want to link the poller to the Centreon Server, click on **Apply**: